 For years now I’ve made a “cranberry cordial” every holiday season to give as gifts and serve at parties (a bit of the cranberry cordial in a glass makes cheap champagne completely fabulous!).
 This year I decided to mix it up.
 Coffee liqueur.
 I had read about it.
 I had thought about it.
 I had a few extra high-quality vanilla beans lying around the house.
 I got to work.

-I scraped the seeds from the vanilla pods, dissolved the espresso into the vodka, added a crazy amount of sugar, sealed the whole thing in a jar, and taped it shut with a note extolling passers-by not to open it until mid October.
+I scraped the seeds from the vanilla pods, dissolved the espresso into the vodka, added a crazy amount of sugar, sealed the whole thing in a jar, and taped it shut with a note extolling passers-by not to open it until mid October, when the temperature outside has cooled and the HVAC turned off.
 Then I hid the whole thing in the cupboard over the fridge and promptly forgot all about it.

 I was up there last week and found this forgotten labor of love.
 I unsealed the container and took a whiff.
 Heavenly.
 Fragrant, sweet coffee with enough alcohol to let you know it would be fun.

 I poured a bit in a glass and took a sip.
 It tasted like really very good kahlua.
 Of course it did.
 It is better than kahlua, don’t get me wrong, but it’s not a fundamentally different product.
 I know a few kahlua applications that I think this finer product would enhance – pouring a shot over homemade ice cream is the first thing that comes to mind.
 I suppose I could also make the world’s finest white Russian… although who wants to drink white Russians anymore?
 I had a phase there in college when I drank them almost exclusively, which now seems terribly odd.
 I had one a few years ago to see if they were still good and they were but only barely and I certainly couldn’t imagine drinking more than one at a go.

 Tell me, what would you do with this fine coffee liqueur?